coworking psychology

 Why Being Around Others Actually Helps You Focus

+It sounds counterintuitive.
+Shouldn’t people be distracting?
+According to multiple studies, not necessarily.
 Research from the University of Michigan and others on “social facilitation” shows that people often perform tasks better when others are nearby, even if they’re not working together directly.
 That quiet pressure of being seen—someone might notice if you fall into a YouTube spiral—boosts focus and effort.

 This helps explain why coworking spaces improve focus and motivation.
 You’re not being managed, but you’re also not invisible.
 That balance creates accountability without micromanagement, which is catnip for productivity.